PhoenixTales/phoenix-docs/story/level-structure.md

 * The Free Mine (which once was playing the biggest part in the story of all the mines) was still there, but narratively it was now almost completely unused (which also led them to change the models between Old Mine and Free Mine; the dungeon that players know from the release version as the Old Mine was actually meant to be the Free Mine and vice versa).
 * No connection could be realised anymore between any of the mines as well as there was no connection anymore between the mines and the Orc Caves/City.
 * The Orc City was completely removed alongside all the story that was supposed to take place there; while little parts of it were recycled in form of a smaller village at the surface, which was by far the biggest of all the cuts in the level structure.
-* The Temple could only be made about half as big as imagined (no four levels) with many ideas of both Mike and Ralf being lost and instead of having to open the ancient portal to the temple inside of the underground Orc City, now the acces was just a dumb gate in the recycled surface village of the orcs.
+* The Temple could only be made about half as big as imagined (no four levels) with many ideas of both Mike and Ralf being lost and instead of having to open the ancient portal to the temple inside of the underground Orc City, now the access was a dumb gate in the recycled surface village of the orcs.
 * The Demonworld could not be realised anymore at all.

-## Summary
+## Conclusion

 It should be obvious that our solution for PHOENIX is the return to the initial level structure as it found its most elaborated expression in the early Phoenix Concept shown above.
 How we will implement this structure in the actual level design and how the game world will change in course of it will be explained in the "World Development" documentation.
 Nothing to change or to add here.